Nuntis-Spayz/gilthoniel/README.md

 ## Manager software for OpenCore Light Saber Electronics

 ### Windows 64-bit/32-bit
-The x64 an x32 executables will run on windows, but require the firmware subfolder to do firmware upgrades, just copying the binary will run - but the firmware upgrade button will not be visible.
+The x64 an x32 executables will run standalone on windows, but do require the firmware subfolder to do firmware upgrades, just copying the binary will run - but the firmware upgrade button will not be enabled/visible.

 Use the Windows installer which will install the correct 64/32 bit application on your system, along with the firmware folder and tools.